- Search The Registry

 Nicolas Guillen was born on this date in 1902.
 He was an Afro Cuban poet, writer, journalist, and social activist.

-From Camaguey, Cuba, he was the sixth child of Argelia Batista y Arrieta and Nicolas’ Guillen y Urra, both of whom were of mixed African, Spanish descent.
-Guillen’s father, a journalist, introduced him to Afro Cuban music when he was very young.
+From Camaguey, Cuba, he was the sixth child of Argelia Batista y Arrieta and Nicolas’ Guillen y Urra, both of whom were of mixed African and Spanish descent.
+Guillen’s journalist father introduced him to Afro Cuban music when he was very young.
 The Cuban government assassinated his father.
 As Nicolas and his brothers and sister finished school in pre-revolutionary Cuba, they encountered the same racism Black Americans lived with before the 1950s.

 Guillen began writing about the social problems experienced by Blacks in the 1920s.
 His first poems appeared in Camaguey Grafico in 1922, followed by his first collection of poems, "Cerebro y Corazon" (Brain and Heart).
 In 1926, he regularly contributed to the Sunday literary supplement of Havana’s Diario de la Marina.
 In 1929, he published "El Camino en Harlem," an article that condemned Cuba’s racial structures.
 During the same year, Guillen interviewed Langston Hughes in Havana, whom he deeply admired, and they became lifelong friends.

 During the next two decades, he wrote and published several collections of poetry, including "Tengo" (1964), "El gran Zoo" (1967), "La Rueda dentada," and "El Diario que a Diario" (1972), and "Sol de Domingo" (1982).
 Nicolas Guillen died in Havana in 1987.